 In our opinion, eToro is the best online stock brokerage.
 Here's why:

-• Invest in stocks with zero commissions: Invest without commissions.
+Invest in stocks with 0% commissions: Invest without paying trading commissions.

-• Buy fractional shares: Even if you don't have the money to buy a full share, you can still buy the stock.
+Buy fractional shares: Even if you can't afford a full share, you can still invest in the stock.

-• Access to world financial markets: From Tech to Industrials, New York to Hong Kong (for US users, only US stocks are available) — you can fill your portfolio with stocks from the globe's top stock exchanges.
+Access to global markets: From Technology to Industrials, New York to Tokyo (for US users, only US stocks are available) — you can fill your portfolio with stocks from the world's leading exchanges.

-• Social investing: eToro has a community of more than 20 million users worldwide.
+Social investing: eToro has a community of more than 20 million users globally.
 Talk to, learn from, and copy the unique crypto portfolios of top investors.

-• Buy other financial assets: Such as ETFs and cryptocurrencies.
+Buy other assets: Such as ETFs and cryptos.

-Get $10 towards your stock purchase by signing up for an account with eToro now.
+Get $10 towards your stock purchase by opening an account with eToro now.
 This offer is only for US users.

 eToro securities trading is offered by eToro USA Securities, Inc. (“the BD”), member of FINRA and SIPC.
 Cryptocurrency is offered by eToro USA LLC (“the MSB”) (NMLS: 1769299) and is not FDIC or SIPC insured.
 Investing involves risk, and content is provided for educational purposes only, does not imply a recommendation, and is not a guarantee of future performance. https://www.wallstreetzen.com is not an affiliate and may be compensated if you access certain products or services offered by the MSB and/or the BD.